 1984: Alexander W. Newton (‘57)

-Powell will be honored at the reception in Birmingham on June 26.
+Ms. Hinton will be celebrated at the reception in Birmingham on May 21.
 Click here to RSVP.

 Alabama Lawyer Hall of Honor

-The Alabama Lawyer Hall of Honor was established in 2020 by the Board of Governors of the Law School Foundation to recognize the outstanding achievements of Alabama Law alumni and faculty.
+The Alabama Lawyer Hall of Honor was established in 2020 by the Law School Foundation Board of Governors to recognize the outstanding achievements of Alabama Law alumni and faculty.
 Criteria for the award include making significant and extended contributions to the life of the Law School, having a distinguished career, and sustaining involvement in service activities.
+Click here to submit a Hall of Honor nomination.

 Alabama Lawyer Hall of Honor Members